giuliachiola/super-blog-content/TO_REVIEW/blog-crossposting.md

 ## What I actually do for crossposting an article

-First of all, I am a total newbie about having a blog, posting articles and I have just few followers, so... surely I am not the best at doing it, but as far as a friend asked me which steps I do to post every blog articles, I'd like to share what I do! 💪🏻 😄
+First of all, I am a total newbie about having a blog, posting articles and I have just few followers, so... surely I am not the best at doing it, but as far as a friend asked me which steps I make to post blog articles, I'd like to share what I do! 💪🏻 😄

 ### 1. Organize the ideas